Basic income experts say Trump could be the radical change America needs

 “The election of Trump as president is probably no good news for the basic income movement,” Rutger Bregman, Dutch basic income expert and author of “Utopia for Realists,” tells Business Insider.

-And with millions of jobs set to get displaced by robotic automation in the coming decades, Bregman could be right.
-As Business Insider’s Josh Barro argued, Trump doesn’t seem too concerned about the lack of manufacturing jobs in the future.
-That lack of clarity has experts like Bregman worried.
-The president-elect seems unwilling to acknowledge that humans could get booted from entire industries in a matter of decades.
+Bregman’s scepticism is partly rooted in Trump’s commitment to creating jobs.
+The president has stayed silent on the looming threat of automation, one of the key topics at this year’s World Economic Forum.
+As economists have noted, millions of jobs could get displaced in the coming decades, leaving old-school thinkers searching for solutions.

-That’s precisely why Trump has every incentive to cosy up to basic income, Pugh says.
+To Pugh’s mind, that’s precisely why Trump has every incentive to cosy up to basic income.
 His fan base has serious fears about the future of the economy.

 “Enacting basic income would help to revitalize parts of the country hit hardest by outsourcing and automation by spurring entrepreneurship in those areas.”
 Or as writer and basic income advocate Scott Santens put it, “Basic income is good for business.”